dairycultist/LinguisticsZoneYay/README.md

 # LinguisticsZoneYay

-goal: convert English to and back from a generic "theme" language
+goal: convert English to and back from a generic "theme" language (using opencl, find header + library download)

 Thematic roles: agent, patient, benefactive